Unlock sales channel potential with incentive data

 Without a proper incentive claim data management system in place, the company could not adequately test these beliefs.
 So they brought in 360insights to validate the data – and these beliefs.

 We conducted testing of this belief by using data from random customer rebate claims from the manufacturer’s claims database.
 From there, we were able to construct a buyer profile for all of the company’s product lines based on factors such as installation addresses, purchased products and various buyer data.

 With buyer profiles, we compared this data with income and home density information from the U.S. Census Bureau by zip codes.
 From there, we could build a “heat map” that identified the manufacturer’s prime seller locations.

 We discovered that there were gaps in the company’s market penetration.
 Though certain channel sales partners were supposed to sell to multi-state areas, data revealed that they mainly sold to consumers within 50 miles of their home base.
 The result was that some states had substantially higher sales rates than others, despite having similar population densities.

 We were then able to show the company that there were opportunities to open more doors in the underserved territories, which they once thought to be saturated.
-As a result, following the implementation of this new incentive program, the company’s top-lines sales increased by more than one percent within a two-year period.
+As a result, following the implementation of this new incentive program, the company was able to unlock sales of more than one percent within a two-year period from top-line producers.